prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

- - Same itx lists as before... plus the commit list
+- Here, we have the same `itx` lists as before...

+- Except now, we also show an empty "commit list" at the bottom.

+- Also, let's presume `zil_commit` is being called for "object B".

 ---